UCI Cyclo-cross World Cup: Points

 For Under-23 and junior classification only the best 4 or 5 results, depending on the number of races, are taken into account for the final world cup classification.

 Jersey

-Ceylin del Carmen Alvarado in Elite Women's World Cup leader jersey (left) and Leonie Bentveld in Under-23 Women's World Cup leader jersey (right) after the Scheldecross in 2023.
+Pre-2025 jerseys: Ceylin del Carmen Alvarado in Elite Women's World Cup leader jersey (left) and Leonie Bentveld in Under-23 Women's World Cup leader jersey (right) after the Scheldecross in 2023.

 At the end of each race the leader of the general classification in each category is awarded a special jersey.
 This jersey is to be worn only at the world cup races.
 For most categories the jersey is white and red, except for Under-23 Women's leader jersey which is white and blue.
+In 2025 the design was changed, adding black color to the jersey.